rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 lack the Spirit---therefore you don't belong to Christ.
 There is no third category.

-Yet OSAS produces exactly that forbidden category: people who believe themselves saved, who may operate spiritual gifts, who confess orthodox propositions about Jesus, but who lack the actual ownership transfer marker Paul identifies as essential.
+Yet OSAS/AS produces exactly that forbidden category: people who believe themselves saved, who may operate spiritual gifts, who confess orthodox propositions about Jesus, but who lack the actual ownership transfer marker Paul identifies as essential.